Skip to main content

 opencv WSL web camera ffmpeg

-This Video capture is right now not possible at in Ubuntu running under Windows (WSL).
+This Video capture is right now not possible in Ubuntu running under Windows (WSL).
 I will hit this limitation in this article.
 I will show you how to reach a video camera and learn something more about video streaming.
-Yes, the opencv processed frames will be stream to the web player on simple web site.
+Yes, the opencv processed frames will be streamed to the web player on a simple website.

 Check the goal of this opencv tutorial on this video

-• Stream video from windows to Linux in WSL environment.
+• Stream video from Windows to Linux in the WSL environment.

 • Capture video stream in Linux opencv application